wrapperup/jai-libktx/README.md

 ## Usage

-This optionally depends on [jai-vulkan](https://gitlab.com/Stowy/jai-vulkan) to provide Vulkan definitions If you don't depend on Vulkan, you can strip out the Vulkan-specific functions with `INCLUDE_KTX_VULKAN = false`.
+This optionally depends on [jai-vulkan](https://gitlab.com/Stowy/jai-vulkan) to provide Vulkan definitions.
+If you don't depend on Vulkan, you can strip out the Vulkan-specific functions with `INCLUDE_KTX_VULKAN = false`.

 ```c++